 Emergency Contraceptive Pills

-If you’d rather take a pill to for emergency contraception, you have two options.
+If you’d rather take a pill, you have two options.
 One is available over the counter.
 This is a progestin-only pill also known as Plan B One-Step®.
 Taking this pill prevents pregnancy by stopping or delaying your release of an egg or by making it hard for sperm to get access to an egg that’s already been released.
 You can take this within 72 hours of unprotected sex to prevent pregnancy—but the sooner, the better.

 Another emergency contraceptive pill, called ulipristal (Ella®), is even more effective.
 This pill works in a similar way to Plan B but is available by prescription only.
 The Ella® pill can be taken up to 5 days after sex.